Global Admins can change the order of streams by clicking on the arrow to the left of a stream name and dragging it to

 Access to streams can be restricted to a particular group.
 If you have assigned users to groups based on their team, department, or according to a particular project, it is very easy to allow permissions to the corresponding stream for that group.
 Simply add the group, or multiple groups, from the drop-down menu and select “Add Group.”

-If you’d like to give a few select users access to a stream that do not necessarily correlate with a particular group, you can add them through the Individual Permissions section of the Permissions stream settings.
+If you’d like to give a few selected users access to a stream that does not necessarily correlate with a particular group, you can add them through the Individual Permissions section of the Permissions stream settings.
 Simply begin typing in the individual’s name, click on the respective name and then on “Add User.”

 You can broadcast posts from a particular stream on a TV in a common area to place Beekeeper in front of your employees.
 This section is where you can access the URL for display and adjust certain settings such as the time frame within which you would like to display the latest posts, as well as if you’d like to broadcast only posts with a certain label.
 To learn more about setting up slideshows, click here.